-LPG powered flame weeders are used as effective elements of an integrated weed management strategy, as part of a 'stale bedding' practice and for maintaining the spread of external weed seed without the use of deadly chemicals and are a cost and time effective management tool for profitable regenerative market gardening.
-This is a quantified part of a low carbon footprint system.
+LPG powered flame weeders are used as effective elements of an integrated weed management strategy, as part of a 'stale bedding' practice and for maintaining the spread of external weed seed without the use of toxic chemicals and are a cost and time effective management tool for profitable regenerative market gardening.
+This is a quantifiable part of a low carbon footprint system.

 Flame weeders can be used in two distinct ways;